SARS tortured me for 47 days, victim tells Lagos panel

 Upon their arrival, Oduala and Majekodunmi, both youth representatives nominated by an online poll took their oaths alongside Koyejo, the Zonal Coordinator (South-West Zone) – National Human Rights Commission (NHRC).

-Obunike told the panel that he was arrested after tendering his resignation as manager of a firm, following a false complaint of theft by his boss.
+Obunike told the panel that he was arrested after resigning as manager of a firm, following a false complaint of theft by his boss.

 He said he was first taken to Ojo Police Station before being transferred to FSARS office at Ikeja.

-There, he was beaten, hung on a pole and paraded as a thief in a market after he refused to confess to a bogus theft charge, a day after his arrest.
+There, he was beaten, hung on a pole and paraded as a thief in a market after he refused to admit a bogus theft charge, a day after his arrest.

 He identified the policemen responsible as Inspector Sunday alias” Baba Ijapa” and ASP (Assistant Superintended) Haruna.